Nazca culture: Trophy heads

 The Nazca used severed heads, known as trophy heads, in various religious rituals and appear as a motif in ceramic iconography.
 Visual depictions of decapitations often associate the decapitators with weapons and military-like dress, but such garments could have been worn in purely ceremonial circumstances as well.

 The term 'trophy head' was coined by archaeologist Max Uhle, who considered the depiction of severed heads in ancient Peruvian art to correspond to trophies of warfare.
 Researchers noted that all the heads had one modification in common: a hole in the forehead through which a rope could be affixed, presumably so that the severed head can be displayed or carried.
 This detail contributed to the consensus that these were trophy heads.
 Other common modifications were the base of the skull being broken and thorns closing the mouth.
 Over 100 of the heads that have been discovered were mummified, which is unique to the Nazca and the preceding Paracas Culture.

 Many burials of Nazca individuals are what is known as 'partial burials'.
 Partial burials typically include bundles of limbs, caches of severed heads, or bodies that are missing several parts.
 Several burials have been discovered in which the head of the skeleton is missing and is replaced with what is most commonly referred to as a 'head jar'.
 The head jar is a ceramic vessel with a human head painted on it, along with trees and plants sprouting from the head which is known as the Sprouting Head motif.
 The actual appearance of the head jars can vary majorly with some having the appearance of trophy heads and others potentially be a portrait of the person buried there.

 Early Nazca period ceramics indicate that the initial purpose of trophy heads may have been related to agriculture, with iconography, such as the Sprouting Head, showing trophy heads and plants growing and some of the plants were in the shape of the trophy heads.
 The burial of the heads suggests that the trophy heads may have been from Nazca people and not from other people.
-During the Middle Nazca period, the number of severed heads appeared to have increased, this may be due to the pan-Andean drought.
+During the Middle Nazca period, the number of severed heads appeared to have increased, perhaps due to a pan-Andean drought.
 In the late Nazca period, the number of trophy heads reaches its peak with the skulls having an increase in damage to the skull when compared to previous periods.
 During the Middle Nazca period, the number of severed heads appeared to have increased dramatically, judging from the remains.
 In the late Nazca period, the number tapered off, although the practice of decapitation remained popular in this period.
 Late Nazca iconography suggests that the prestige of the leaders of Late Nazca society was enhanced by successful headhunting.